 Only registered retailers can accept and claim payment for Healthy Start vouchers.
-To find out more about registering for the scheme, visit the Healthy Start retailer reimbursement unit website or call 0844 991 22 22.
+To find out more about registering for the scheme, and more detailed guidance on the rules, visit the Healthy Start retailer reimbursement unit website or call 0844 991 22 22.
 Retailers should not accept Healthy Start vouchers before their registration is confirmed, as they cannot claim payment for them.

 Some basics about the scheme